Drywall Estimate Template

 Quotes and estimates seem similar, but there’s one major difference: how flexible the budget is.

-An estimate is a rough but educated guess at how much work, time, and materials it’ll take to complete a job.
+An estimate is a rough but educated guess at how much work, time, and materials it’ll take a drywall contractor to complete a job.
 This gives you some room to breathe in case any unexpected details pop up during the job.

 A quote tells a client exactly what they’ll be paying for the job.
 When you create a quote, you’re considering all the internal calculations of a project, including square footage of drywall, amount of material, and installation costs.